Revolutions during the 1820s: Italy

 The 1820 revolution began in Sicily and in Naples, against King Ferdinand I of the Two Sicilies, who was forced to make concessions and promise a constitutional monarchy.
 This success inspired Carbonari in the north of Italy to revolt too.
-In 1821, the Kingdom of Sardinia (Piedmont) obtained a constitutional monarchy as a result of Carbonari's actions, as well as other reforms of liberalism.
+In 1821, the Kingdom of Sardinia (Piedmont) forced King Victor Emmanuel I to abdicate and temporarily obtained a constitutional monarchy as a result of the Carbonari's actions, as well as other liberal reforms.

 The Holy Alliance would not tolerate this state of affairs and decided in October 1820 to intervene.
 In February 1821, it sent an army to crush the revolution in Naples.
 The King of Sardinia also called for Austrian intervention.
 Faced with an enemy overwhelmingly superior in number, the Carbonari revolts collapsed and their leaders fled into exile.

 Spain

 Colonel Rafael del Riego led a large part of the Spanish army in a mutiny, demanding that the liberal constitution of 1812 be restored.
 King Ferdinand VII agreed, but secretly asked for aid from the Congress system which, in the Congress of Verona of 1822, agreed to have France send 100,000 troops, which promptly defeated Riego's forces and reinstalled an absolute monarchy.
 This period was known as the Trienio Liberal.